Ponderomotive force

+Etymology

+The term ponderomotive comes from the Latin ponder- (meaning weight) and the english motive (having to do with motion).

-Derivation
+1D Classical Derivation

-The derivation of the ponderomotive force expression proceeds as follows.
+A simplified derivation of the ponderomotive force expression proceeds in the one-dimensional case as follows.

-Consider a particle under the action of a non-uniform electric field oscillating at frequency $\omega$ in the x-direction.
-The equation of motion is given by:
+Consider a particle under the action of a non-uniform electric field oscillating at frequency $\omega$ in the x-direction, and assume that the particle moves only in the x-direction.
+Further, also assume the particle always moves at non-relativistic velocities, letting us neglect the magnetic force.
+The equation of motion is then given by: